mambainspired/100-days-of-Code/README.md

 }
 ```

-## [NO WORK] Day 8 - 5 March 2020
+## [NO WORK] Day 9 - 5 March 2020
-I had to take hints on this.
+I had to take hints on the problem from Day 8.
 Tried a little bit.
 But couldn't finish it.

 ## Day 8 - 4 March 2020
 How can you find the middle element of a **singly** linked list in a **single pass**?